 The Summer Institute in Social Research Methods provides undergraduate and early-career graduate students with accelerated training in theoretically-grounded research methodologies commonly used in social scientific analysis.
 The Summer Institute is appropriate for students interested in using social scientific research methods in academic and non-academic applications.

+There is no special application for the SISRM.
 Students admitted to any of the SISRM courses may participate in the program’s co-curricular programming and guest speaker series.
-The course included in the SISRM this year are:
+The courses included in the SISRM this year are:

 - Computing for Social Sciences